dasmiq/passim/README.md

 ### Document Identifiers and Duplicate Detection

-Many passages are duplicated inside documents from the same source, and these local instances of text reuse are uninteresting for many applications.
+Many passages are duplicated among documents from the same source, and these local instances of text reuse are uninteresting for many applications.
 For instance, different issues of the same newspaper might repeat the same masthead or advertisements.
+The search for matching document pairs therefore uses the _series_ of each document to suppress these pairs.
+By default, the series is the initial part of a document identifier before the first underscore (\_) or slash (/).
+In the trectext example above, the series of both documents would be "foo".
+You can override this default behavior by passing a map from _internal_ document IDs to series numbers with the `--series-map` option.
+This would be useful if you wanted to reuse the same document collection and index with different groupings of documents into series.

 ## Quotations of Reference Texts